How To Do Self-Care Correctly

 The first type of client comes in with a lot of fear that they’re not doing enough.
 They’re hard on themselves because they can’t seem to stick to the recommended diet and what they’ve been told is good for them.
 They say things in the first sessions such as, “ Why can’t I stick to the diet?” and “I should be exercising more but it just hurts too much.
 Why am I not exercising enough?”
 There is all this guilt and shame and fear that they’re not doing enough.
 And that they’re not doing it right.

 And on the contrary, I have other disciplined clients that are very frustrated with their bodies.
 They say things such as, “I am eating all the right foods and I’m exercising six days a week even if it hurts; even if I’m tired.
 I am doing everything I should.”
 They are mad and ask me, “Why am I not getting well if I seem to be doing everything right?
 Did I miss anything?”

 The Story of Care

 To talk about self-care for MS, I always use the story about orphanages.
 There have been many studies in the early 1900’s on how young children in orphanages, hospitals, and institutions die at a rate of close to 90% even when the children are fed and get exercise.
 This is especially pronounced in children that are two or younger.
 And it isn’t that these orphanages were terrible places that tortured the children.
-On the contrary, the nurses do everything right, yet the children do not thrive and oftentimes die.
+On the contrary, they nurses do everything right, yet the children do not thrive and oftentimes die.

-What these researchers discovered is that these institutions were missing nurturing attachment.
-Children don’t just need to eat and exercise; they need to be loved.
+What this researchers discovered is that these institutions were missing nurturing attachment.
+Children don’t just need to eat and exercise, they need to be loved.
 To nourish is not only to take in food and to move regularly.
-We need loving care, and nurturance, to grow and be healthy.
+We need loving care, nurturance, to grow and be healthy.
 Nurturance is necessary for our physical and mental health.
 It is also necessary for growth and creates resilience to stress and self-confidence.